andrecrjr/wakatime-provider-next-auth/README.md

-# Wakatime Provider for NextAuth.js
+# Wakatime Provider for NextAuth

 This is a simple provider to integrate Wakatime authentication into your Next.js project using NextAuth.js.
 It's primarily for educational purposes but is fully functional and can be used as-is.